KhaiHuy123/movie-recommendation-system/README.md

 # movie-recommendation-system

-Here I created movie search engine using public datasets "ml-25m".
-Dowload data [here](http://grouplens.org/datasets/)
+Here, I've developed a movie search engine utilizing the public "ml-25m" dataset.
+You can download the datasets [here](http://grouplens.org/datasets/)

-This is a simple project created for studying and to do some researches
+This project was created with the intention of study and research purposes, aiming to build a basic foundation for further exploration.

-Algorithm used :
+The algorithm employed in this project is based on :
-[IDF (inverse document frequency)](https://www.capitalone.com/tech/machine-learning/understanding-tf-idf/)
+[IDF (inverse document frequency)](https://www.capitalone.com/tech/machine-learning/understanding-tf-idf/) , a technique used in text analysis and information retrieval .

-How search engine work ?
+How the search engine work ?

 - Step 1 :

-Tranform all title include input title and all titles in dataset to number.
-Fortunately, we have support from [sklearn.feature_extraction.text.TFIDFVetorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to do this task.
+All movie titles, including the input title and titles within the dataset, are transformed into numerical representations.
+Thankfully, we have support of [sklearn.feature_extraction.text.TFIDFVetorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to perform this task .

 - Step 2 :

 Calculate [consine similarity](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_similarity.html) and compare input title to all titles in dataset.
-Finally show list of results that have high value of similarity .
-It means the results will be a list of similar title compared to input title
+Finally show list of results that have high similarity scrore .
+In essence, the engine provides a list of titles that are most similar to the input title.

-Here is some infomation about cosine similarity formula :
+Here's some insight into the formula for cosine similarity :

 ![image](https://github.com/KhaiHuy123/movie-recommendation-system/assets/86825653/b87919aa-6534-4a22-9e84-6d2fc48fb276)

 - Tutorial :

-All you have to do is to type the name of the movie you want to search into entry field, system will recommend you list of 7 movie titles.
+To use the search engine, simply enter the name of the movie you're looking for into the entry field.
+The system will then recommend a list of 7 movie titles that are most similar.

-Range of lowest point is from 0.0 to 5.0.
-This value is low limit of rating point.
-And after that you can view details information of each moive in list recommended ( I will not show here )
+The range for the "lowest point" parameter is from 0.0 to 5.0.
+This value represents the minimum acceptable rating point.
+After selecting a point, you can view detailed information about each movie in the recommended list (detailed information is not included here).

-- Conclusion : Hope you like it.
-If having any questions, feel free to contact me by this : nkhuy1109@gmail.com
+- Conclusion : I hope you find this project enjoyable and insightful.
+If you have any questions or need further assistance, feel free to contact me at  : nkhuy1109@gmail.com

 - Demo :